mollie/mollie-api-php/README.md

 ```
 _After creation, the payment id is available in the `$payment->id` property.
 You should store this id with your order._

-After storing the payment id you can send the customer to the checkout using the `$payment->getCheckouUrl()`.
+After storing the payment id you can send the customer to the checkout using the `$payment->getCheckoutUrl()`.

 ```php
 header("Location: " . $payment->getCheckoutUrl(), true, 303);